-The festive season is coming, but do you lack inspiration for how to spend the celebrations?
+The festive season is coming and you are looking for inspiration and ideas to spend Christmas and / or New Year in Paris?
 No worries, with family or friends, Paris offers endless possibilities.
-We have gathered a small selection of activities, more or less quirky, to help you live the magic of Christmas and the New Year holiday.
+We have gathered a selection of activities and things to do in order to help you experience the magic of the holiday season as it should be.

 2) Shop at a Christmas Market

-Before you spend your evening admiring the lights or wandering through the markets on Christmas Eve, or even partying during New Year’s Eve, you can also spend the day enjoying numerous animations proposed during the holidays.
+After spending your evening admiring the lights or wandering through the markets on Christmas Eve, you can also enjoy the spectacular animations offered by the Mairie de Paris (city hall).

-On New Year’s Eve, you can take part in the biggest animation that will be put in place.
-Since 2014, Paris city hall has been organizing a show on the Champs-Elysées, in which a combination of images is projected on the front of the Arc de Triomphe.
+On New Year’s Eve, you can take part in the biggest activity that will take place.
+Since 2014, Paris has been organizing a show on the Champs-Elysées, in which a combination of images is projected on the front of the Arc de Triomphe, followed by fireworks.
 There, you can share an amazing countdown and celebrate the New Year with strangers.

-Then, you can admire the parade of January 1st at the beginning of the afternoon in the Avenue des Champs Elysées, where corteges and brass bands will meet.
+Then, you can go see the parade of January 1st at the beginning of the afternoon in the Avenue des Champs Elysées, where corteges and brass bands will meet.

-For the festive season’s biggest fans, Christmas goes hand in hand with crêches and masses.
-Indeed, with a religious point of view, the Christmas celebration symbolizes Jesus’ birth, which explains the Christmas crêche in some religious places or even under the Christmas tree for some people.
+For the festive season’s biggest fans, Christmas goes hand in hand with cribs and masses.
+Indeed, from a religious point of view, the Christmas celebration symbolizes Jesus’ birth, which explains the Christmas cribs in some religious places or even under the Christmas tree for some people.

-In Paris, you can discover a whole universe through crêche exhibitions scattered in the capital.
-You will be able to see a crêche exhibited in the north ambulatory of the Cathédrale de Notre-Dame or even a crêche representing Jesus’ birth in the Church de la Madeleine.
+You will be able to see a unique crib in the Saint Luc chapel of the Basilica of Sacré-Cœur, where a new creation is presented each year, or even a crib representing Jesus’ birth in the Eglise de la Madeleine.

-Numerous places of worship will also open their gates so you can attend Christmas masses on December 24th and 25th, among which you can find the famous Midnight Mass.
+Numerous places of worship will also open their gates so you can attend Christmas masses on December 24th and 25th, among which is the famous Midnight Mass.